 Gathering of all other natural resource items is prohibited unless a research permit is acquired and approved by the Superintendent.

-Special events, weddings, public assemblies, meetings, certain commercial photography, sale or distribution of printed matter and any other activities of organized groups require a written permit from the Superintendent.
+Special events, weddings, public assemblies, meetings, certain commercial photography, sale or distribution of printed matter, sale of food or mechandise, and any other activities of organized groups require a written permit from the Superintendent.
 The permit must be approved prior to the event and can be designated to a specific area.
-Visitors may obtain additional information or permit applications by contacting the Office of the Superintendent, Homestead National Monument of America, 8523 West State Highway 4, Beatrice, Nebraska 68310-6743 (402) 223-3514.
-Or, download an application below.
+Visitors may obtain additional information or permit applications by contacting the Office of the Superintendent, Homestead National Monument of America, 8523 West State Highway 4, Beatrice, Nebraska 68310-6743 (402) 223-3514. (or download an application below)